-upper cervical 1-4 and thoracic
+upper cervical 1-4 and thoracic 5-7

-well advised to seek training in how to breathe properly.
+Asthmatic people often become anxious and gasp for breath before having emptied their lungs.
+They are well advised to seek training in how to breathe properly.
 A change of diet could also have a beneficial effect.

 Limit your intake of fatty foods and proteins, particularly animal proteins.

 Eat mainly fruit, vegetables and minerals.

 Minimize your intake of milk and dairy products, sugar and wheat products, particularly if you show any allergy to the latter.

 lemon and honey

 Apart from the above advice, the most effective remedy is controlled breathing and posture.
 Proper body adjustment with the help of an osteopath will help to relax the body.
 I also recommend breathing exercises and yoga.